 403(b)s allow the same contribution limits as 401(k)s, and have very similar mechanics when it comes to contributing money either tax-deferred or tax-exempt.
 403(b) plans are quite commonly tax-deferred (you receive a tax deduction in the current year and only pay tax when you withdraw money), though Roth 403(b) plans are becoming more prevalent.
 Roth 403(b)s work in a similar fashion to Roth 401(k)s, in that you’ll only be able to contribute money that’s already been taxed in the current year.
 The upside: a $0 tax liability inside the account for the rest of your life, assuming it’s been at least 5 years since your first contribution.

-401(k)s are offered by for-profit companies, while 403(b)s are offered by tax-exempt organizations.
-This is the central difference between the two plans, though there are some legal differences that keep the two plans in separate sections of the IRS code.
+401(k)s are offered by for-profit companies, while tax-exempt organizations offer 403(b)s.
+This is the central difference between the two plans, though some legal differences keep the two plans in separate sections of the IRS code.

-Unlike IRAs or regular taxable brokerage accounts, your 401(k) or your 403(b) is connected to your employment circumstances.
-Where you work will ultimately dictate the retirement plans available to you, so it’s a good idea to understand what accounts are used in conjunction with your day-to-day work life.
-Perhaps the better news is that you can move your 401(k) or 403(b) if you leave your employer – possibly to either an IRA or your new employer.
+Unlike IRAs or regular taxable brokerage accounts, your 401(k) or your 403(b) is connected to your employer.
+Where you work ultimately dictates the retirement plans available to you, so it’s a good idea to understand what accounts are used in conjunction with your day-to-day work life.
+Perhaps the better news is that you can move your 401(k) or 403(b) if you leave your employer – to either an IRA or possibly to your new employer.

-If you have a 401(k), there’s a high likelihood that you’ll be offered an employer matching contribution up to some percentage of your total compensation; if you have a 403(b), there is also some likelihood that you’ll have this option.
+If you have a 401(k), there’s a high likelihood that you’ll be offered an employer-matching contribution up to some percentage of your total compensation; if you have a 403(b), there is also some likelihood that you’ll have this benefit.
 It’s good practice to be clear on what the matching contribution percentage is, and to ensure that you’re taking full advantage of it every year.
-If you can afford to contribute more than the matching percentage, even better – just remember to be aware of the contribution limits.
+If you can afford to contribute more than the matching percentage, even better – just remember to be aware of the annual contribution limits.

-It’s entirely possible that your employer allows “in-plan conversions,” which allow you to move money from a pre-tax 401(k) to a Roth 401(k) while still employed at your current company.
+Lastly, your employer may allow “in-plan conversions,” which allow you to move money from a pre-tax 401(k) to a Roth 401(k) while still employed at your current company.
 This is also possible in some 403(b) plans, though it would be presumptive to assume that all 403(b) plans offer this.
 Remember that you’ll also be liable for taxes due in the year that you complete such a conversion.

 The real difference between the two types of retirement plans is the nature of the company that offers them.
 401(k)s are most closely associated with standard corporate businesses, while 403(b)s are relevant in the nonprofit world.
 No matter where or how you work, it’s always a good idea to understand the fine print behind your particular employer’s retirement savings plan, and to take advantage of every opportunity you are afforded.